jrick/btcd/rpcclient/README.md

 ## Major Features

 * Supports Websockets (dcrd/dcrwallet) and HTTP POST mode (bitcoin core-like)
-* Provides callback and registration functions for dcrd/dcrwallet notifications
+* Provides callback and registration functions for dcrd notifications
 * Supports dcrd extensions
 * Translates to and from higher-level and easier to use Go types
 * Offers a synchronous (blocking) and asynchronous API